rbnprdy/vscode-myhdltools/README.md

 ## TODO

-This code was written very quickly and with little knoledge of Javascript, so it's pretty messy.
-Readability and redundancy could be improved greatly.

-Ideally, this package would enable some more helpful configuration (i.e. where source files are stored, etc.)

-Additionally, it would be nice if the creation of files could be automated (when you create a new module, run a command and have it generate the test bench and binding files for that module.)
+It would be nice if the creation of files could be automated (when you create a new module, run a command and have it generate the test bench and binding files for that module.)

-Lastly, the ctags implementation being used does not differentiate between wires and registers.
-If this was done, then the instantiation could be correct in the testbench.

 ## Release Notes